 Excess calories from any food that we eat are stored as fats in our body.
 However, certain foods get converted to energy faster than others.
 MCT oil is among those foods that get converted to energy quickly, speeds up your metabolism and curbs your appetite.

 It is for this reason that MCTs are considered effective in burning fats.
-For those who are on the ketogenic diet, MCT oil is a great way to add fats into your diet, which can be converted to ketones and provides energy that your body needs.
+For those who are on the ketogenic diet, this oil is a great way to add fats into your diet, which can be converted to ketones and provides energy that your body needs.